 sensation for some time observed; that, composing myself I could die or

-when I pleased, and by an effort, I could come to life again.
-I could
+expire when I pleased, and by an effort, I could come to life again.
+I

-incredible mischief, and be whirled into infamy, with a supply of
+could commit incredible mischief, and be whirled into infamy, with a

 into the abdomen, giving scope

-expression of delusions and dreams of sin, merging in a sea of natural
+to the expression of delusions and dreams of sin, merging in a sea of

-from impending destruction, enabling me to devote all my remaining
+enabling me to devote all my remaining powers to combat some inward

-in a still posture for some time, and no one can find my pulse, by the
+still posture for some time, and no one can find my pulse, by the most

 exact and nice touch; no one, by the nicest scrutiny, can discover the

-designed to personate myself in a dead world.
-Her cheek blushed, as
+resemble me I designed to personate myself in a dead world.
+Her cheek

 I am thankful - I am no worse this season.